Browse Article by Topicsinput mask mask conditions conditional mask

 Related Forum Questions

-- Phone field: Fill Mask Validation is no longer available in the version 4 builder
+- Form Builder 4.0: Fill Mask Validation is no longer available

 How to Set Content Mask on a Form Field Based on Another Field InputAdded: March 21, 2016

 Do you expect a certain format of your form submissions?
 Have you added the errors and description, but you still keep having some people submitting wrong format?